victoria-soto/template/essays/bugWhy.md

+---
+layout: essay
+type: essay
-Ahhhhh!
+title: Ahhhhh!
 I saw a bug…or two
+# All dates must be YYYY-MM-DD format!
+date: 2018-01-19
+labels:
+  - Software Engineering
+  - Learning
+  - Reflection
+---

 Sooooo…check out what I found in my house for two days in a row!
 Like oh my gosh, why?!
 Scary!
 Get outta my house!
 OUT!